 What this means is that you can't just simply instantiate a WebView and have this work - you need a bit of machinery to create an environment explicitly, which BTW is a good idea and highly recommended anyway.

-I use a helper method for this with every WebView I use which does the following:
+I use a helper method that handles the entire WebView initialization for me with every WebView I use.
+This helper does the following important tasks:

-(important because deploy folders often don't allow writing which breaks initialization)
+(important because the default deploy folders often don't allow writing which can crash your app or make the WebView not render)

 Here's this that wraps all this busy work into an easy to use function (part of Westwind.Webview source on GitHub)